benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

 If you're using a Debian based system, the `apache2` package should have been installed, or for RedHat, the `httpd` package.

+### The top files

+Up to this point, we've applied our states manually using the `state.sls` function.
+As you can imagine though, this could become tedious if you wanted to create several identical webservers on different machines, or have multiple states applied to one machine.

+In the context of SALT's state system, the `top.sls` file maps states to minions.
+It is located in the `/srv/salt` directory.
+In the next section, I'll talk about `pillar`, but for now, it also works in a similar fashion as the state system's top file, but maps pillar values to minions.

+Our previous example installed the webserver, php and packages on one machine.
+This likely isn't ideal for performance or fail-over, and we still need a database as well.

+We'll set our directory up like this:

+    /srv/salt/
+    ├── nginx
+    │   ├── nginx.conf
+    │   └── init.sls
+    ├── mysql/
+    │   └── init.sls
+    ├── users/
+    │   └── init.sls
+    ├── top.sls